 The friendly rivalry and NCAA-comparable atmosphere was created.
 There were even times during the games that both school’s cheered together on unbelievable plays.
 A Dani Elgadi and-one alley-oop from Nolan Mackenzie is just one example as everyone was on their feet in shock.

 As a Brock student, this article came very close to being about the Badgers bashing the Golden Hawks, however, I realized the Facebook event did what the CIS needs more of.
-That’s more packed gymnasiums for games with opposing student sections creating a friendly rivalry.
+More packed gymnasiums for games with opposing student sections creating a friendly rivalry.

 CIS schools don’t need to compare equally to the NCAA.
-However, they should promote more events like what Laurier started to try and come close to the NCAA.
+However, they should promote more events like what Laurier did.
 The intentions of the Golden Hawks was not to create a bad vibe between the two schools, but to get their own students out to the game.
-The event was enough to get the attention of Brock and that’s perfectly fine.
+The event was enough to get the attention of Brock and that perfectly set up a great night.

 Brock students truly believe they are one of the best fans in the CIS and they showed it Wednesday night.
 With the buzz that Laurier’s Facebook event created, it’ll be interesting to see if other schools take a similar approach to create a better atmosphere at games for fans and the athletes.